cilium/cilium/Documentation/helm-values.rst

      - Configure the mount point for the BPF filesystem
      - string
      - ``"/sys/fs/bpf"``
+   * - bpf.tproxy
+     - Configure the eBPF-based TPROXY to reduce reliance on iptables rules for implementing Layer 7 policy.
+     - bool
+     - ``false``
+   * - bpf.vlanBypass
+     - Configure explicitly allowed VLAN id's for bpf logic bypass.
+[0] will allow all VLAN id's without any filtering.
+     - list
+     - ``[]``
    * - certgen
      - Configure certificate generation for Hubble integration.
 If hubble.tls.auto.method=cronJob, these values are used for the Kubernetes CronJob which will be scheduled regularly to (re)generate any certificates not provided manually.
      - object